C4rl00ss/Implicit-and-explicit-parallelism/README.md

 ### How to execute the main code with pbs
 - __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size.__
-- The PBS file contains all the commands required to compile and execute the "Best_implicit_and_explicit_combinations.c" file located in the same directory as the PBS file.
+- The PBS file contains all the commands required to compile and execute the "Best_implicit_and_explicit_combinations.c".
 - All files are written in C, and the compiler used in the tests is the GCC in the version 9.1.0.

 To run the PBS file, you need to: